edmistond/davidedmiston.com/source/About/index.md

 ---
 Hi!
 I'm David, often [found](http://www.twitter.com/edmistond) [online](http://www.github.com/edmistond) as edmistond.

 I'm an experienced polyglot software developer who's worked across the entire stack in a variety of languages.
+I've been in the industry for many years, and have a track record of consistently delivering projects with substantial business value to my employers and to our clients.

-I've been in the industry for many years and have a track record of consistently delivering projects with substantial business value to my employers and to our clients.
+As an experienced senior developer, I try to take a pragmatic approach to software development while checking my ego at the door.
+I think good senior developers and team leads are interested in _good_ engineer, not necessarily _their_ engineering.
+Which is to say, they check their egos at the door and always look for a better way, and that's the kind of team I want to work with.

-I've found that I'm happiest when I'm working on interesting, challenging technical problems that offer opportunities to explore new things professionally.
-Those opportunities could be things like mentoring less experienced developers, helping them to realize their potential and to level up their skills.
-Or, they could be opportunities for me to acquire new skills -- whether that's a new-to-me language or framework, or learning about a new business domain.
-I also very much enjoy opportunities to have a significant, positive impact on the organizaiton.
+I'm happiest when I'm working on interesting, challenging technical problems with a major business impact that push me to explore new things, whether that's a new business domain or a new programming language or framework.
+A frequent release cadence is fantastic; code that's written and not in production is essentially waste that you're not getting any value from.
+I'm _very_ excited by opportunities for mentorship -- helping other people level up their skills and reach their potential is a fantastic way to improve the entire team.

 Outside of the office, I make an effort to be involved with the technical community in Cleveland, attending a couple of meetups, and can be frequently found in both the Cleveland Tech Slack group as well as the Deaf Professionals Slack group.
 On a personal level, I have interests in photography and make an effort to spend time with my family.